wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 The idea is pretty straightforward.
 It does two things with every element of a stream:

-* maps - transforms one element from a stream into multiple streams, so as a result there would be a stream of streams,
+* maps - transforms one element from a stream into a new stream, so as a result we would get a stream of streams,
 * flattens - results of a previous operation are merged into one stream.

 To visualize it consider the following situation:

 ![Map function](map-fx.png)

-Let's say that we have a stream or `Author` objects, that has a method called `books()` which returns a list of `Book` objects.
+Let's say that we have a stream of `Author` objects, that has a method called `books()` which returns a list of `Book` objects.
 And now let's say that we would like to have access to all books written by all authors to make further operations on them.
 If we would use the `map()` function within which we would call the `books()` method we would get a stream of lists of `Book` objects.
 This is not what we want to have.

 What we would like to have is a stream of `Book` objects, not a stream of their lists.
 How we can overcome it?
 Using `flatmap()` instead: